 (Hair)

 Justin Toves-Vincilione, professional hairstylist and Authentic Beauty Concept advocate agrees: “Cutting your hair short, while liberating, can also cut down styling time,” the expert says.
-“With less hair to style, you can focus more on your outfit, makeup, and summer events.”
-Plus, even though there is less hair, the styling options are endless — it might just take a few expert ideas to freshen up your look for the season.
+“With less hair to style, you can focus more on your outfit and makeup.”
+Plus, even with a shorter length, there is still extreme versatility.
+The styling options are endless, and with a few expert ideas, you can easily liven up your look.

-Whether you’re in the market to cut your hair or want to update your already short ‘do with a fresh new look, ahead, TZR spoke to a couple celebrity hairstylists to get the top insights on how to style short hair for summer 2023.
-Some of these styles only take five minutes, while others are a great glam moment with a bit more effort.
-Whatever level of effort you’re willing to put in, explore all their tips and tricks, plus the products and hair accessories needed to achieve each look.
+Whether you’re in the market to cut your hair or want to update your already short ‘do with a fresh new twist, ahead, TZR spoke to a couple celebrity hairstylists to get the top insights on how to style short hair.
+Some of these looks only take five minutes, while others are a great glam moment with a bit more effort.
+Regardless of your skill set, you’ll be able to create a fun style with their expert tips and tricks.
+They’ve even shared the products, tools, and hair accessories needed to achieve each one.

 Pixie With Micro Bangs

-A chic It-girl pixie haircut is an ideal look when temperatures rise.
+A chic it-girl pixie haircut works year-round.
 At first glance, piecey micro bangs may look hard to master, but they are actually a great way to highlight your facial features while still looking polished.
 The key to keeping this style feeling fresh is ensuring that the strands have texture, but don’t feel weighed down.

 Wavy Bob